 We are always looking for dedicated and talented people who thrive on working together to create delicious food and provide warm attentive service.
 If you love to learn, and are passionate about your work, we'd like to hear from you.

-Originally from Verona in Italy, Alex has worked in some of the most illustrious and iconic restaurants in the world – including The Ritz London, Cliveden House and Skylon, among others outside the UK.
+Originally from Verona in Italy, Alex has worked in some of the most illustrious and iconic restaurants in the world – including The Ritz London and Cliveden House, among others internationally.

-He’s been with us from the very beginning of The Woodspeen, and now oversees our entire culinary operation.
-You’ll sometimes find Peter teaching a class or two in our cookery school.
+He joined the launch of The Woodspeen, from the beginning in 2014 and now oversees our entire culinary operation.
+Sometimes you will find Peter teaching a class or two in our cookery school as well.

-His encyclopedic knowledge of food and drink, combined with his sense of humour, make him the perfect tutor.
+His encyclopaedic knowledge of food, combined with his leadership, make him our perfect Executive Chef.

-Andre’s father was a chef, whose creativity and passion for food inspired him to pursue a career in hospitality himself.
-Enjoying long, convivial dinners around the family dining table with friends, Andre learned from a young age that service is just as important to the dining experience as the food.
+Andre’s father was a great French chef, whose creativity and passion for food inspired him to pursue a career in hospitality himself.

 As a restaurant and cookery school, we stand or fall by the quality of our people.
 We value every single person, whether they’re front of house or behind the scenes.
 They make us what we are.
 And we know that delivering a world-class experience starts with having a motivated, inspired and happy team.